- What does Expiration Date mean?

 The expiration date does not indicate a point when a medication loses potency and is no longer effective or becomes harmful.

 In general, drugs expiration date is 2-5 years from production date.
 FDA regulations do not require manufacturers to determine actual long-term drug potency and stability.
-For example, if a company chooses a two year expiration date, it does not have to test beyond that for prolonged effectiveness.
+For example, if a company chooses a three year expiration date, it does not have to test beyond that for prolonged effectiveness.

 Important note: Solid dosage forms, such as tablets and capsules, are most stable past their expiration date.
 Drugs that exist in solution or as a reconstituted suspension may not have the required potency if used when outdated.